bfut/ReaScripts/README.md

 * bfut_MIDI notes to empty items (notes to subtrack, note pitch as item pitch).lua
 * bfut_MIDI notes to empty items (notes to subtrack, note pitch as item rate).lua

 Converts MIDI notes to media items in one go.
-Note velocity as item volume.

 How to set up item/sample loader:
   1. Select MIDI item(s) on one track.